TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 #### Error interface

-The built-in error type is an interface that requires an `Error() string` method.
+The built-in error type is an interface that requires an `Error() string` method. we can use `errors.New()` or `fmt.Errorf()` to quickly build an error value, or we can develop a custom error type.

 When implementing the method for a custom error type, we should use `fmt.Sprintf` on the error value's internal fields or the type-converted error value, rather than passing the error value back into the `fmt` function.
 This makes sure we don't create a recursion that leads to infinite looping.

 Any function call, including arithmetic operation, file read/write, and network request, may fail unexpectedly.
 Therefore, Go makes functions return two values: the result, and an error.
 This forces the caller to explicitly handle the potential failure immediately.